Shop RNIB Donate now

 Learning braille music – for sighted learners

-The Music Advisory Service have written a Braille Music Course in ten lessons with exercises for sighted people who have knowledge of literary braille and an understanding of stave notation.
-It is specifically aimed at classroom assistants, music teachers and instrumental teachers supporting blind pupils.
+RNIB's Music Team has written a free introductory Braille Music Course, which includes ten lessons with exercises.
+This is suitable for sighted people who have some knowledge of literary braille and an understanding of stave notation.
+It is aimed at classroom assistants, music teachers and instrumental teachers supporting blind pupils.

-The course is designed to cover the notation currently required by students studying general music in schools up to and including AS standard (Highers in Scotland).
+The course is designed to cover the single-line notation required by students studying general music in schools up to and including A-level standard (Highers in Scotland).
 In doing this, it will also be suitable for supporting instrumental teachers working with melody instruments to about Grade 5 standard.
-It does not cover notation used by keyboard and pianists where suitable tutors are available.
+It does not cover multi-stave notation, such as keyboard music, in detail.

 We welcome your feedback and would love to hear from anyone who has used the course to support a blind musician using braille music.
-Please contact the Music Advisory Service by telephone on 0303 123 9999 or by email to [email protected].
+Please contact RNIB Helpline:

 Learning braille music - for blind learners